 “A growing community must integrate three elements: a life of silent prayer, a life of service and above all of listening to the poor, and a community life through which all its members can grow in their own gift.”

-Each of our Fellows are placed in a local ministry or non-profit.
+Each Fellow is placed in a local ministry or non-profit.
 Read below to learn more about who they are and where they are currently serving.
 You can also follow the link for each Fellow to help support their fundraising efforts.
 If you’d like to become a Fellow, too, you can apply here.

 Job & Stipend

 One of the biggest struggles in life can be finding a place to work that gives you purpose.
 This is your point of entry for Interyear Fellowship.
 You will participate in the decision about which partner organization you will work with during the year, gaining valuable hands on experience.
 Each Fellow will also receive a monthly stipend of $250 for personal expenses.